 A noble or rich landowner, of course, had more land and workers available to them.
 So they had greater options in what, where and how they grew food.
 Nobles were able to grow everything they needed.
 This included fields of wheat, much prized in medieval times for the pure white bread it made.
 They also grew a wide range of flowers which were used to make salads and household decorations.

 With plenty of land available, they were able to cultivate vast fruit orchards.
 The fruit they produced had many uses – for dessert recipes, making salads and making fruit wines.

 Medieval Garden Plants

 Essentially there were 4 types of plant in a medieval garden:

 - Vegetables – from bogbean to broad bean, cabbage to calabash, squash to squirting cucumber!

 - Herbs – all the herbs we know today plus many more since forgotten, eg. artemisia, dittany, hyssop.

 - Flowers – some grown for ornamental use, others for salads and medicinal potions.

 - Fruit – the most common being apples, pears, quince, rhubarb and elderberry.

-Gardening in medieval times was not widely documented for a long time and it was thanks to people such as Sir Frank Crisp that we have a better understanding of the subject.
-Although a lawyer by profession, he was a great gardening enthusiast and paid for and developed some special gardens of his own.
-His greatest historically relevant contribution, however, is perhaps his highly detailed personal study of medieval gardening, published under the title “Mediaeval Gardens”.
+As mentioned earlier, gardening in medieval times was not widely documented at the time.
+It was thanks to people such as Sir Frank Crisp that we have a better understanding of the subject.
+Although a lawyer by profession, he was a great gardening enthusiast.
+In fact, he paid for and developed some special gardens of his own.
+His greatest historically relevant contribution is his highly detailed, personal study of medieval gardening.
+Its title?
+Simply: “Mediaeval Gardens”.